-Even if you're cruising along at a slow pace, a mobility scooter (of all classes) has the potential to cause damage - to all parties involved if a collision happens.
-That's why we'd always recommend that if you're a new mobility scooter user or lack confidence, then you book onto a local course.
+Even if you're cruising along at a slow pace, a mobility scooter (of all classes) has the potential to cause damage to all parties involved if a collision happens.
+That's why we'd always recommend that if you're a new mobility scooter user or lack confidence, then you book onto a new starter course.

 It's important that you buy a mobility scooter to meet your needs.
-Like all good mobility showrooms, Cavendish Healthcare will provide a demonstration and a mobility assessment to make sure that your chosen scooter is the right fit.
-Our professional staff will show you what all the buttons, levers, and switches do.
-The most important thing is that you're confident upon leaving the showroom.
+A good mobility showroom will provide a demonstration and a mobility assessment to make sure that your chosen scooter is the right fit.
+At Lightweight Scooters, our showroom is your home.
+To ensure that you are confident using your mobility scooter, our professional staff will show you what all the buttons, levers, and switches do during your home demonstration.

 If you've been prescribed medication then check with your doctor, or if you're using over-the-counter medication then read the information booklet to make sure it doesn't cause drowsiness.

 If you're planning to take your lightweight mobility scooter out in the dark, then it must be fitted with lights.
-Road class scooter will have them as standard.
+Road class mobility scooters should have these as standard.

-To make yourself more visible, wearing fluorescent material is a fantastic way to be seen by other road users, especially in the dark or in adverse weather conditions.
+Wearing fluorescent material is a good way to be seen by other road users, especially in the dark or in adverse weather conditions.

-In this article, we've picked out a few important bits of information that will be useful when using a lightweight mobility scooter, road class scooter, or powerchair in places where there are other road users and pedestrians.
-It's important to remember that mobility scooters are there to provide more freedom for people with limited mobility, and by keeping to the highway code for mobility scooter users it makes it safer for everyone.
+In this article, we have picked out a few important bits of information that will be useful when using a lightweight mobility scooter, road class scooter, or powerchair in places where there are other road users and pedestrians.
+It is important to remember that mobility scooters are there to provide more freedom for people with limited mobility, and by keeping to the highway code for mobility scooter users everyone will be safer.

-If you're looking for a lightweight mobility scooter then either fill in the online form, call us on 0844-800-7074 or visit our lightweight scooters website.
+If you're looking for a lightweight mobility scooter then either fill in our enquiry form, or call us on 0333 414 1881.